ydchen0806/KNIGHT/README.md

 - [ ] Wrote the README for code usage
 - [ ] Open-sourced the pre-training dataset
 - [ ] Upload the pre-trained weights
-- [ ] Release the private dataset MEC

 ## Cite